in

 Newfoundland and Labrador’s average salary is higher than that of neighbouring Atlantic provinces but lower than that of leading western provinces.
 The dominance of natural resource industries helps boost wages.
 However, a lack of major urban centers and reliance on seasonal industries suppresses wage growth relative to provinces like Alberta.

-In summary, average salaries in Newfoundland and Labrador remain below the national level, but offer strong earnings potential in certain growing industries and occupations.
-Natural resources, construction, healthcare, technology and skilled trades emerge as high paying fields.
+In summary, average salaries in Newfoundland and Labrador remain below the national level but offer strong earnings potential in certain growing industries and occupations.
+Natural resources, construction, healthcare, technology and skilled trades have emerged as high-paying fields.

 Looking ahead, offshore oil activity, mining, greenhouse projects and renewable energy present positive outlooks.
 Continued public and private investment will be key for future job and wage growth.
 With expanded training initiatives, the province can build the skilled workforce needed to fill in-demand roles.

 For individuals considering opportunities in Newfoundland and Labrador, factors like location, sector demand, and skill development can all influence your potential salary.
-Understanding average incomes by industry and occupation combined with job growth prospects provide helpful insight on navigating the province’s job market.
+Understanding average incomes by industry and occupation combined with job growth prospects provides helpful insight into navigating the province’s job market.

 What was the average salary in Newfoundland and Labrador in 2022?